What can you buy with cryptocurrency? A guide

-There are currently more than 30,000 bitcoin automated teller machines (ATMs) across the world.
-This is a hefty figure, and especially considering that on 1 January 2021, there were just 14,016, showing how they have more than doubled in number in just over 10 months.
+There are currently more than 36,913 bitcoin automated teller machines (ATMs) across the world.
+This is a hefty figure, especially considering that on 1 January 2020, there were just 6,358, demonstrating near-exponential growth in the following two years.
 These machines allow you to both buy bitcoin and swap it for fiat currency, making holding crypto a lot more accessible.

-While it is not known if, when, and in what cryptocurrency Tesla might start doing business again in crypto, this would be encouraging news for the sector.
+While it is not known if, when or in what currency Tesla might start doing business again in crypto, this would be encouraging news for the sector.

 That said, if you want to buy a car with cryptocurrency, it is definitely possible.
-You may well have heard crypto investors asking the perennial question “when Lambo?” but, if you have enough crypto, the answer is “right now”.
-That is because the online retailer BitCars has a Lamborghini LP 640-4 Performante on sale for seven bitcoin.
+You may well have heard crypto investors asking the perennial question, “When Lambo?” but, if you have enough crypto, the answer is “right now”.
+That is because the online retailer BitCars has a Lamborghini LP 640-4 Performante on sale for 9.8 bitcoin (around $380,000).

 A crypto house?